2020 – A year like no other…

 Looking to 2021

 In the wake of the unprecedented difficulties that 2020 brought, we are extremely thankful for the dedication, solidarity and support shown by our terrific team of staff, contributing volunteers and donors, who made our responses to them possible and so effective.
 Throughout the next year, MOAS will continue to work to provide vital humanitarian services and aid to vulnerable communities across the world.
-With the continuation of the COVID-19 pandemic and the recent announcement of our return to the Central Mediterranean to conduct search and rescue missions, 2021 promises to be another year of new opportunities and challenges.
+With the continuation of the COVID-19 pandemic, 2021 promises to be another year of new opportunities and challenges.

 If you are interested in the work of MOAS and our partners, please follow us on social media, sign up to our newsletter and share our content.
 You can also reach out to us any time via email@example.com.
 If you want to support our operations, please give what you can at www.moas.eu/donate/.